Too Many Frames, Not All Useful: Efficient Strategies for Long-Form Video QA: Method

-The key role of this module is language conditioned frame selection.
 For a single query, there can be multiple regions in a video that are highly informative but not useful or relevant in answering that query.
 A single query can also contain multiple different concepts and attributes that must be given attention to construct a correct answer: the keyword generation attempts to capture each of these distinct attributes.
 On the visual modality, a single frame will also encode multiple concepts and attributes.
 Our design choice for the spatially aware CLIPpy dual-encoder VLM from \citep{Ranasinghe2022PerceptualGI} is motivated by this nature of individual frames.
-Finally, confidence assignment takes into account these multiple modes of information within each frame and the query and suitably assigns a confidence score to each frame that reflects its relevance to the query.
-We also highlight how the confidence scores are directly linked to the related keyword (i.e. reason that makes the frame relevant) leading to better interpretability and the ability to perform further keyword based refinement in later stages.
+Finally, confidence assignment takes into account these multiple modes of information within each frame and the query to suitably assign confidence scores to each frame that reflects its query relevance.
+We also highlight how the confidence scores are directly linked to the related keyword (i.e. reason that makes the frame relevant), leading to better interpretability and the ability to perform further keyword-based refinement in later stages.

 \textbf{Fine Keyframe Detector (FKD):} In the prior CKD stage, cross-modal selection utilizes a dual-encoder VLM that is constrained by the set of keywords provided and performs limited reasoning at frame level.
-In contrast, FKD comprises of a) a \textit{visual templating module} to combines multiple frames and b) an \textit{autoregressive VLM} that can generate open-ended natural language outputs and is capable of more higher level reasoning.
-The input to this stage is the set of $F_b$ frames, with each frame having an assigned confidence score and keyword.
+In contrast, FKD uses a \textit{visual templating module} to combine multiple frames and uses VLM to generate open-ended natural language output through higher-level reasoning.
+The input in this stage is the set of $F_b$ frames, with each frame having an assigned confidence score and keyword.